By Henry Tamburin

 Let’s take an example of a player flat betting $10 on every hand.
 It’s is a conservative betting strategy that leads to a relatively low theoretical loss rate.
 The fluctuation in this player’s bankroll will also be low which means the likelihood he’ll have a big winning or losing session is not great.

 This is where things get interesting.
-Progressive betting means varying your bets in some way from one hand to the next rather than always betting the same amount on every hand.
+The Progressive betting blackjack strategy is when players vary their bets in some way from one hand to the next rather than always betting the same amount on every hand.
 There are all different types of betting progressions but they all have one common denominator.
 You either decrease or increase your next bet depending upon whether the hand you just played won or lose.

 Win progressions encourage you to increase your bet size after a winning hand.
 For example you make a minimum bet of $10 and if you win, you raise your next stakes on next hand to $20.